Safe Digging Month Raises Awareness Of The Dangers Of Striking Underground Pipes And Cables

 With New Zealand’s extreme weather literally shifting the ground around us, it is more important than ever to check where underground utilities are before digging or excavating.

-Safe Digging Month in November is designed to raise awareness of the pitfalls of not knowing what lies beneath us to avoid costly disruptions to electricity, gas, water, sewer, and communications services.
-Damage to any of these can result in serious injuries and loss of essential services to thousands of households and businesses.
+Safe Digging Month in November is designed to raise awareness of the pitfalls of not knowing what lies beneath us to avoid costly disruptions to electricity, gas, water, sewer, and communications services, which can result in serious injuries and loss to essential services to thousands of households and businesses.

-“Safe Digging Month is timed for November when more people are likely to be undertaking major digging on their properties, with damage to fibre optic cable on private property the most common incident,” says Phil Cornforth from beforeUdig, organisers of the awareness month.
+“Safe Digging Month is timed for November when more people are likely to be undertaking major digging on their properties work, with damage to fibre optic cable on private property the most common incident,” says Phil Cornforth from beforeUdig, organisers of the awareness month.

-“More than 35,000 homeowners carried out digging works on their property last year and it is vital the right prep work is done to understand what’s underneath the ground, especially with our recent wild weather causing underground utilities to shift through landslides and roadworks.
+“More than 35,000 people (homeowners, renters and contractors) carried out digging works on private property last year and it is vital the right prep work is done to understand what’s underneath the ground, especially with our recent wild weather causing underground utilities to shift through landslides and roadworks.

 One of the most infamous digging mishaps in New Zealand led to the 2017 failure of the fuel pipeline linking the Marsden Point refinery to the fuel distribution centre in Auckland.
 This disrupted the fuel supply to Auckland’s airports for ten days, resulting in hundreds of flight delays and supplies being rationed, with a farm digger the cause of the damage.
 It cost an estimated $25m to fix and caused a loss of $23 million of GDP.